drewtodd/drewux/content/posts/navigating-accessibility/index.md

 This CSS provides a blue outline around any focused input, textarea, or button element, enhancing the visual feedback for keyboard navigation.

 ### Important Note
 While `tabindex` can be helpful, it should be used sparingly.
-Overuse or incorrect use can disrupt the natural navigation flow and lead to a confusing experience.
+As the example above illustrates, overuse or incorrect use can disrupt the natural navigation flow and lead to a confusing experience.
 It's generally best to structure your HTML in a way that the default tab order aligns with the intended navigation sequence.
 Manual specification should be reserved for specific cases where this isn't achievable through HTML structure alone.

 ## The Significance of Semantic HTML in Keyboard Navigation